sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 Enter the necessary details based on the chosen protocol.
 Confirm the subscription.(Check your email to confirm subscription for Email protocol)

-5. Lambda Functions:
+## STep 5: Create Lambda Functions:

+Go to the AWS Lambda Console.
+Create four Lambda functions: TriggerStepFunction, ProcessCSVFile and ProcessImageFile.
+Configure these functions according to their specific roles in your workflow.
+Ensure TriggerStepFunction Lambda is triggered by S3 bucket events.

 a.
 TriggerStepFunction Lambda:
 Create a Lambda function triggered by S3 bucket events.
 The function should start the Step Functions execution using the start_execution API.

 b.
 ProcessCSVFile Lambda:
 Lambda function to process CSV files, extract data, and store it in DynamoDB.
 Ensure it handles success/failure and sends appropriate SNS notifications.

 c.
 ProcessImageFile Lambda:
 Lambda function to process image files using Rekognition, extract labels, and store them in DynamoDB.
 Similar to ProcessCSVFile, handle success/failure and send SNS notifications.
-d.
-SendNotification Lambda:
-Lambda function to send SNS notifications for success/failure events.

 6. AWS Step Functions:
 a.
 Create State Machine:
 Define a state machine using AWS Step Functions with: